vinod-desai/Todos-App-using-Angular-7/README.md

 Todos Application using Angular 7 and Bootstrap.

-The Todos are stored in browser local storage space.
+The Todos are stored in browser local storage.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.0.